Choosing and using research methods

 We prefer tried and trusted methods that can provide strong evidence and reliable answers to our questions, for the least time, effort and cost.

-And we always consider a team’s level of experience with user research.
-So we may prefer simpler methods like interviews and usability testing that the team can easily understand and join in with.
+We also consider a team’s level of experience with user research.
+So we may prefer simpler methods like interviews and usability testing that the team can easily understand and get involved in.

 This guide lists our favourite books, articles and videos on the different research methods we use.
 In future we aim to add links to any tools and templates we have created, along with good examples from previous projects.